Martyna-krawczyk/day-ops-bot/README.md

 ### SIT - greedy-chickens-development-admin

 The application requires the slack channelId and usergroupId, as well as the slack API tokens to run - all of which are stored as json in the SSM Parameter Store (/day-ops-bot/slack-bot-config).
-The ID of the current user on call is stored in a .txt file in an S3 Bucket (betelgeuse-day-ops-bot), The Lambda Function (day-ops-bot-DayOpsBot-WM0mIoDsVzYU) is created as defined in the template.yaml.
+The ID of the current user on call is stored in a .txt file in an S3 Bucket (day-ops-bot), The Lambda Function (day-ops-bot) is created as defined in the template.yaml.

 ## Installation